tmgthb/Autonomous-Agents/README.md

 #### 28th March 2023
 [Task-driven Autonomous Agent Utilizing GPT-4, Pinecone, and LangChain for Diverse Applications](https://yoheinakajima.com/task-driven-autonomous-agent-utilizing-gpt-4-pinecone-and-langchain-for-diverse-applications/)

 - Task-driven autonomous agent, with vector database and Langchain.
-BabyGPT includes: Execution, creation and prioritization
+BabyAGI includes: Execution, creation and prioritization
 - Takes objective, pulls an item from task queue and moves it to execution agent with access to memory.